Our TreeHouse is a safe place where families come together to hurt and to heal.

 We offer Family Night and Teen Night twice a month.

 Family Night offers a supportive environment for children and adults to process their grief.
-Because we are a child-led program, each child is able to work through their grief at their own pace, engaging with the various “play stations” as they see fit.
+Because we are a child-led program, each child is able to work through their grief at their own pace, engaging with the various “play stations” as they see fit, while their parent or caregiver has the option of meeting with their own support group.

-Teen Night offers a peer-support group for teens in order to explore their feelings through facilitator led conversations and creative processes.
+Teen Night offers a peer-support group for teens to explore their feelings through facilitator led conversations and creative processes.

 Our volunteer facilitators are trained to be with the children, teens and adults using astute awareness, reflective language and group facilitation skills.